speedment/speedment-doc/pages/hazelcast.md

 Since the database is no longer involved in querying, application speed may be greatly improved in many cases.

 ## Installing the Hazelcast Bundles
-There are two Hazelcast bundles:
+There are two Hazelcast bundles that need to be installed:
-- `HazelcastToolBundle` that is needed by the UI Tool to generate entity classes (generation)
+- `HazelcastToolBundle` that is needed by the UI Tool to generate entity classes and other support classes (generation)
 - `HazelcastBundle`  that is needed at runtime by the Hazelcast client application (runtime)

 ### Installing the HazelcastToolBundle